imotepe/springWebApp/demo/docs/api.md

   - View appointment events they personally created.
   - Add closing notes (`PRACTITIONER_NOTE`) that may mark appointments as `COMPLETED`.
 - Other roles (Agent, Service Manager, etc.) have unrestricted access to appointment and comment data subject to higher-level security configuration.
+- `PLATFORM_ADMIN` users are global (no `homeOrganizationId`) but are restricted to organizations they create.
+They may write/delete in those organizations for 24 hours after creation; afterward they retain read-only access.
+They also cannot create or update users with `PLATFORM_ADMIN` or `SUPER_PLATFORM_ADMIN` roles and are blocked from all customer/appointment data (including interactions and appointment events).
 - Organization-scoped callers cannot assign `SUPER_PLATFORM_ADMIN` or `PLATFORM_ADMIN` roles or manage users belonging to other organizations.
 - User statuses: `ACTIVE`, `SUSPENDED`, `EXPIRED`, `BLOCKED`.
 Only `ACTIVE` users may authenticate; others receive `403 FORBIDDEN`.
 Use `SUSPENDED`/`BLOCKED` to disable access temporarily/permanently and `EXPIRED` (manually or via `expiresAt`) to signal credentials need renewal.
 - `createdAt` is set automatically on creation and behaves as read-only metadata in responses.

 Refer to `docs/roles.md` for the full privilege hierarchy, and use `homeOrganizationId` to enforce tenant-level scoping in UI flows or custom endpoints.